PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 Engines and Vee Drives:

-British Napier Deltic T18-37K diesel locomotive engines.
-Eighteen opposed-piston cylinders arranged in a compact triangle (Delta) , 3 crankshafts, 36 pistons, turbo supercharged, lightweight, aluminum 3100 horsepower (each) screamers.
+British Napier Deltic T18-37K diesel marine/locomotive engines.
+Eighteen opposed-piston cylinders arranged in a compact triangle (Delta) , 3 crankshafts, 36 pistons, turbo supercharged, lightweight aluminum, 3100 horsepower (each), 5384 cubic inch displacement screamers.
 Two of them.
 Basically converts #2 diesel into noise, spray and adrenalin …More to follow.

 Below is another engine (the one that is still installed starboard side in PTF-17 while in the museum at Buffalo NY).
 It sits under the aluminum engine room soft-patch; its girders are visible here.
 Note the size of that rectangular crankshaft cover next to me.
 The engineers took great pride in their work and this engine room was always spotless.
 Authors Photo

-Starboard engine in 1975, the stripped down carcass remains aboard PTF-17 today.
+Later on, that Starboard engine was a stripped down carcass remaining aboard PTF-17 today.
 Sad…

 PTF-17 Today: (August 2011) PTF-17 has been preserved and is currently on display at the Buffalo and Erie County Naval and Military Park in Buffalo, New York.
 She arrived at the Park in 1979.
 The tank landing ship USS Fairfax County was visiting Great Lakes cities on a goodwill cruise in August 1979, and carried her from her interim home at the Naval Amphibious Base in Little Creek VA. to Buffalo.
 She is sitting on her skid on the pier alongside the USS The Sullivans and the USS Little Rock.
 Her current position is 42 degrees 52.65 North, 78 degrees 52.80 West; course 315 True, speed 0 knots.
 She is visible on satellite photos of earth.